iterative/dvc.org/content/docs/command-reference/run.md

   also means that the stage command needs to recreate any directory structures defined as outputs every time its executed by DVC.

-- In some situations we have executed a stage and later notice that output files or directories created by the stage command, which are already in the workspace, are missing from `dvc.yaml` (`outs` field).
+- In some situations we have executed a stage and later notice that some of the output files or directories it creates, which are already in the workspace, are missing from `dvc.yaml` (`outs` field).
 We can [add missing outputs to an existing stage](/docs/user-guide/how-to/add-output-to-stage) without having to execute it again.